Manx Lottery Trust

 Trustees

-Sarah Kelly (Chairman) - MHK for Douglas South, originally joined as Trustee in November 2021, previously served as Chair from 2018-2022, returned to Chairman role in 2025.
+Sarah Kelly (Chairman) - MHK for Douglas South, served as Chairman from 2018-2022, remained an active Trustee during Stephen Turner's chairmanship, and returned to the Chairman role in 2025.
 On her return, Kelly stated: "It's a privilege to return to the role as Chairman of the Manx Lottery Trust.“ She has a passion for community-oriented work and enjoys ”watching a project evolve from an initial funding request to reaching its end goal."

-Sarah Maltby - MHK for Douglas South, joined November 2021, background in education
+Sarah Maltby - MHK for Douglas South, joined as Trustee in November 2021, background in education

-Sophie Pearce - Head of Product Commercialisation, became Trustee in November 2018
+Sophie Pearce - Became Trustee in November 2018

-Ralph Peake - Trustee since January 2017, involved in sustainability and climate change efforts
+Ralph Peake - Trustee since January 2017, involved in sustainability and climate change efforts, Chair of the Isle of Man Business Sustainability Group

 David Christian MBE JP - Joined Board in 2025, background in local government